Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 The cruise we did, and it seems like most cruises are this way, definitely had a very specific itinerary that they followed.
 Thankfully, our cruise staff and the tour guide were so friendly and made sure that everything we did felt special and new for us.

-However, if you want to party and enjoy a more boozy cruise, then the cruise we did isn’t going to be a good fit (although our cruise did have alcohol available).
+However, if you want to party and enjoy a more boozy cruise, then the cruise we did isn’t going to be a good fit (although our cruise did have an open bar throughout the trip).

 Whether you do a one night or multi-night cruise, I can assure you, it won’t be enough time!
 I loved cruising through the bay and was sad to leave.

-I definitely think that it’s worth the time, effort, and money to visit Halong Bay… but with the caveat that the cruise you choose to do is going to impact your experience greatly.
+I definitely think that it’s worth the time, effort, and money to visit Halong Bay… but with the caveat that the cruise you choose to do is going to greatly impact what your experience is like.

-For that reason, I’d highly recommend the 2 day/1 night cruise into Bai Tu Long Bay that we did.
-I can 100% vouch for the route, the itinerary, activities, food – really, everything was perfect.
+For that reason, I’d highly recommend the 2-day/1 night cruise into Bai Tu Long Bay that we did.
+The route, the itinerary, the activities, the food – really, everything was perfect!

 Similar Posts